The Human Truth Foundation

 q=188.

-Kuwait ranks 19th-worst in the world regarding its responsibility towards the environment.
+With regard to its responsibility towards the environment, Kuwait ranks 19th-worst in the world.
 This rank is calculated from 7 data sets.
-Kuwait comes in the best 20 in its forested percent change 1990-201539 (one of the best in Asia).
-It does better than average in its environmental performance40.
-However Kuwait performs less well in most areas.
-It does worse than average in energy to GDP efficiency41 and in annual meat consumption per person42.
-And finally, it falls into the worst-performing 20 when it comes to its score on the Green Future Index43, the rate of rational beliefs on the environment in the population44 and in how quickly it ratified the 1993 Convention on Biological Diversity.
+Kuwait comes in the best 20 when it comes to its forested percent change 2000-202040.
+It does better than average when it comes to its environmental performance41.
+But unfortunately Kuwait gets most other things wrong.
+It does worse than average in energy to GDP efficiency42 and in reducing annual meat consumption per person43.
+And finally, it falls into the worst 20 in its score on the Green Future Index44, the rate of rational beliefs on the environment in the population45 and in how quickly it ratified the 1993 Convention on Biological Diversity.

 Higher is better